T-Mobile and Verizon 4G speed bumps hint at a 5G revolution

 One key to understanding why the U.S. improvement matters now — and will soon matter more — is geography, namely realizing that the gigantic American land mass is averaging out sharper regional gains.
 In New York City, Verizon’s download average jumped over 6 Mbps to 33.89 Mbps in six months, and roughly 3 Mbps gains were recorded in other major cities such as Chicago and San Francisco.
 Baltimore saw a nearly 10 Mbps jump to 31.24 Mbps, reflecting a general trend towards 30 Mbps averages in larger markets.

 The other key is handset adoption.
-OpenSignal’s tests rely on measurements taken from hundreds of thousands of phones in the United States, and nearly five million worldwide.
+OpenSignal’s tests rely on measurements taken from hundreds of thousands of phones in the United States and nearly five million worldwide.
 So if a cellular provider installs and activates the latest, fastest “4.9G” cellular hardware on a tower, an old phone won’t necessarily be able to benefit from or report the added speed.

 A non-trivial third element is your carrier.
 As OpenSignal points out, T-Mobile had the best overall performance nationally across six of the seven performance categories it tracks, though Verizon was close behind; AT&T was a distant third place, and Sprint struggled behind it in fourth.
 However, each of the carriers is in the process of aggressively updating its towers for 5G right now, so it’s highly likely that very big gains will suddenly start popping up in multiple cities over the next several months.
 (If the T-Mobile and Sprint merger is approved, its actual nationwide coverage will improve, but the numerical average of its performance in given cities may drop.)

-Take note of what this means for regular consumers and businesses: the cellular devices you’re using right now and about to purchase over the next year matter a lot more than they did a few years ago.
+Take note of what this means for regular consumers and businesses: The cellular devices you’re using right now and about to purchase over the next year matter a lot more than they did a few years ago.
 Even if you don’t move over the next year, and don’t switch carriers, your cellular performance could radically improve if you have or buy the right device.

 If you’re buying a 4G phone, it’s time to start caring about which modem is inside — a Qualcomm or Intel part — because the company and age of the modem could soon make a difference.
 Qualcomm’s latest Snapdragon chipsets enable late-stage 4G phones to come within striking distance of early 5G phones in download speeds, while Intel’s chips have been somewhat behind the curve.